sdiki1/bard_Bot/README.md

-This is BOT, that can help you to learn worlds on other languages.
+This is BOT, it will ask some questions to google bard and translate answers on the telegram chat)

-You will send excel file (.xlsx), where in one coloumn will be word, in other translate of the world.
+we need to have a .env file:

 ALSO: You need to have .env file, with arguments: